Landlord Contract Program

 Notification For Removal of Rental Unit Membership from the Landlord Contract Program Form – This form is to be used to notify Queen’s University or a rental unit being removed from membership in the Queen’s University Landlord Contract Program.
 Notification MUST be received 90 days prior to the effective removal date.

-Noise By-law Information Sheet – A copy of this information must be provided to tenants of units that are in the Landlord Contract Program at the time they sign a lease.
+City of Kingston Noise By-Law Information Sheet – A copy of this information must be provided to tenants of units that are in the Landlord Contract Program at the time they sign a lease.

 Listing Service Advertising Form – Use this form to complete information about the rental unit that you wish to have advertised on the Queen’s Listing Service (if to be entered by our staff, otherwise you may enter your own ad directly online here.)